 A special note on the shale formations that are being developed for natural gas and oil production.
 The technology is new and is advancing every day.
 In regards to natural gas from shale, I expect natural gas produced from shale formations will soon virtually dominate the natural gas market.
 Why drill 5 miles deep into the Gulf of Mexico, with its potential for destructive hurricanes and spills, when you can find massive amounts of natural gas (and oil) in the shale formations in more friendly environments onshore.

-My present outlook for the energy crisis and for oil & company stock investing is as follows:
+My present outlook for oil & and energy company stock investing is as follows:

-Peak Oil may still be on the way but the arrival of Peak Oil has been delayed for years (if not decades) by significant improvements in drilling techniques and discovery of giant oil and natural gas fields (notably in the deep Gulf of Mexico, the Bakken Shale Formation of North Dakota, offshore Brazil, the Haynesville and Marcellous Shale Formations - and other oil and natural gas shale formations rapidly being developed).
+Peak Oil has been forecast by some experts and may still be on the way, but the arrival of Peak Oil has been delayed for years (if not decades) by significant improvements in drilling techniques and discovery of giant oil and natural gas fields (notably in the deep Gulf of Mexico, the Bakken Shale Formation of North Dakota, offshore Brazil, the Haynesville and Marcellous Shale Formations - and other oil and natural gas shale formations rapidly being developed).
 Significant development of certain alternative energy sources such as oil sands, wind energy, hybrid cars, LNG, etc. has also contributed.
 Recovery of oil from oil sands and recovery of both oil & natural gas from long-ignored shale formations are being ramped up especially fast in North America.
 LNG and wind power usuage are moving rapidly overseas.

 In addition to the above additions to energy supplies, energy efficiency improvements are underway and have the potential to make a major impact in reducing energy demand as did similar energy efficiency improvements during past energy crises.